"Learning and

 Nelson Mandela

-Staff plan stimulating, varying and exciting opportunities for learning, and display their plans for parents to see.
-We follow the guidelines specified within the Early Years Foundation Stage and feel that children learn best when they are actively involved, interested and are doing - not just listening or watching for long periods of time.
+Staff plan stimulating, varied and exciting learning opportunities for the children.
+We follow the guidelines specified within the Early Years Foundation Stage and feel that children learn best when they are actively involved, interested and are doing.

-We promote play opportunities for indoors and outside which focuses on developing language, mathematics, early reading techniques, science, logical learning, imagination, spiritual, moral and cultural awareness, creativity, physical development, appreciation of the natural world and furthers socialisation skills.
+We promote play opportunities both indoors and outside which focus on developing language, mathematics, early reading techniques, science, logical learning, imagination, spiritual, moral and cultural awareness, creativity, physical development, appreciation of the natural world and develop socialisation skills.

-We also provide opportunities for children to share, express their own ideas, learn from each other, cooperate with each other, and ensure children respect and tolerate each other to become confident independent learners, supporting them become future good citizens in Britain.
+We provide opportunities for children to share, express their own ideas, learn from each other, cooperate, and promote respect and understanding.
+We encourage the children to become inquisitive, confident and independent learners.

 We get to know each child's interests and understand that each child is 'unique'.
 Sometimes we provide opportunities for children to learn as individuals, sometimes children are grouped and sometimes they are taught as a whole class.
 Our environment is made safe and attractive and is designed to appeal to young learners.